taguchi-ch/freebsd-ports-xorg-raspberrypi/README.md

 3: applying changes

-to complete building, you will need to apply some changes to your ports tree.
+to complete building, you might need to apply some changes to your ports tree.

 (1)x11/xorg-server

-this is Aleksandr Rybalko's great job, and he had fixed xorg-server problem for FreeBSD ARM.
+this is Aleksandr Rybalko's great job, and he had fixed xorg-server issue for FreeBSD ARM.

     # fetch --no-verify-peer https://github.com/rayddteam/x11-servers-xorg-server/archive/master.zip
     # unzip master.zip